PriME: Privacy-aware Membership profile Estimation in networks: PriME: Optimal Mechanism for privatizing the data and Membership Profile Estimation

 Observe that the rows of $R$ corresponding to the pure nodes are equal to the rows of $\widetilde V$ and such rows can be identified by running a convex hull vertex finding algorithm on $R$.
-These rows satisfy the linear relation $R=W \widetilde V$, where
+The rows of $R$ satisfy the linear relation $R=W \widetilde V$, where